-The VolumeViewer plugin
+The Volume Viewer plugin

-The VolumeViewer plugin allows more complex and interactive volume visualisation.
-Slices in any direction can be performed inside the volume, an orientation is chosen with the mouse and then one can scroll trough the volume adjusting the distance view.
-For volume visualisation a threshold must be chosen, the voxels above this value will be set as transparent, for other voxels the higher values the more opaque.
+The Volume Viewer plugin allows more complex and interactive volume visualisation.
+Slicing in any direction can be performed inside the volume.
+The orientation is chosen with the mouse and then one can scroll trough the volume adjusting the distance view.
+For volume visualisation a threshold must be chosen, the voxels below this value will be set as transparent, for other voxels the higher values the more opaque.
 The voxels that are visualised are set with the depth slider.
+Animations can be recorded using the volume slicer macro.

-The Image3DViewer plugin
+The ImageJ 3D Viewer plugin

-The ImageJ3DViewer plugin requires the installation of Java3D and the presence of a 3D Graphics card.
-It allows the visualisation at the same time of volume data, orthogonal slices and surfaces.
-In order to build surfaces (meshes) a threshold must be chosen, a binary volume is build and voxels at the border of the binarized objects will be displayed.
-Transparencies between the various representations can be adjusted allowing a complete interactive view of multiple objects coming from the same or different volumes.
-Finally an animation of the 3D visualisation can be constructed interactively and recored as a AVI movie.
+The ImageJ 3D Viewer plugin requires the installation of Java3D (https://java3d.dev.java.net/).
+It allows the visualisation at the same time of volume data, orthogonal slices and surfaces (see Fig. 2).
+In order to build surfaces (meshes) a threshold must be chosen.
+A binary volume is build and voxels at the border of the binarized objects are displayed.
+Transparencies between the various representations can be adjusted, thus allowing a complete interactive view of multiple objects coming from the same or different volumes.
+Finally an animation of the 3D visualisation can be recorded and saved as an AVI movie.